DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 git checkout main
 ```

-> install and start the‍ Hardhat chain:
+> install and start the‍ Hardhat chain: (Please note that the chain runs on **locahost port 8545** and with **chain id: 1337**.
+Your MetaMask Network settings should match those values)

 ```bash
 yarn install